trydave/Mentor4Nepal/README.md

 - Your Career Planning Essentials https://career.berkeley.edu/Plan/Essentials </br>
 - Your Four-Year Career Plan https://careercenter.umich.edu/article/four-year-plan </br>

 Once you decided to go for abroad study, find the minimum requirement for the desired degree.
 Build a good resume, personal statement and draft a unique specific email to professors that perfectly matches your interest.
 Random emailing might not get any reply.
-Keep in mind that there are 100s of other students and what makes you outstanding to others </br>
+Keep in mind that there are 100s of other students and what makes you outstanding to others.
+For those who wish to join PhD read this once https://www.cs.cmu.edu/~harchol/gradschooltalk.pdf </br>

 Template for Coverletter and CV/Resume: </br>
 - https://ocs.yale.edu/channels/resume-samples-tools/ </br>